Article By: Whittany Gibson, RDN

 Food addiction is a complex issue that affects thousands of people all around the world.
 And yet, despite its prevalence, it's not always clear what causes it or how to overcome it.
 If you're someone who has struggled with food addiction in the past, you might be wondering why you felt so compelled to eat.
 Was it simply a lack of willpower, or was there something deeper at play?
 When considering weight loss surgery, it’s important to be aware of any level of food addiction and learn how to cope with it, as the surgery itself will not fix any behavioral issues related to food addiction.
 In this blog post, we'll take a closer look at the roots of food addiction and explore some factors that could contribute to your relationship with food.

-2) Physiological reasons.
 Another possible reason for food addiction is related to physiology.
 Research has shown that certain foods, such as sugar and fat, can activate the same reward centers in our brains as addictive drugs like cocaine.
 Some people may be more susceptible to this effect due to genetics or other factors.
-This physiological response can lead to cravings and a cycle of unhealthy eating patterns.
+Food addiction symptoms caused by a physiological response can lead to cravings and a cycle of unhealthy eating patterns.

 BariMelts provides general recommendations, not to be construed as medical advice.
 Please consult your doctor.